 Perfect timing but a lifetime in the making

 Since I was 8 years old and I lost myself in Enid Blyton’s Enchanted Wood, I wanted to write a book.
-It’s divine timing that when mental and emotional health seems to be a major talking point – but only because it’s spiralling out of control, this book is going out into the world.
+It’s divine timing that when mental health is a major talking point, this book is going out into the world.
+It’s spiralling out of control.
 I really hope it helps those lost souls feel more understood and makes them feel good about who they are!

 It is the inspirational and magical story of Ruby, a feisty 10 year- old who struggles with her anger and anxiety.
 The book highlights the contrast between the acceptance and understanding of Nettie (a Fairy Godmother), and her family who really don’t know what to do with her!